Carmelites: Attempts of reforms

-By the middle of the 17th century, most of the French provinces adopted the reform, which had already won the convents of Belgium (1624) and Germany.
-The constitutions of this "Reform of Touraine" were definitively fixed in 1635.
+By the middle of the 17th century, most of the French provinces had adopted the reform, which had already won over the convents of Belgium (1624) and Germany.
+Its constitutions were definitively affirmed in 1635.

-In 1645, during the general chapter held in Rome, the provincial of Touraine, Léon de Saint-Jean, was appointed a member of the committee which revised these constitutions with a view to having them adopted by all the reformed convents of the order.
+In 1645, during the general chapter held in Rome, the provincial of Touraine, Léon de Saint-Jean, was appointed a member of a committee to further revise these constitutions with a view to having them adopted by all the reformed convents of the order.

 Foundation of Carmelite Nuns

-From the Middle Ages, women, close to the communities of Carmelite brothers, were drawn to their life of prayer.
-Thus, in the Netherlands, some beguinages adopted the Carmelite rule and thus founded communities in the second half of the 15th century.
-John Soreth, Prior General of the Carmelite Order from 1451 to 1471, worked to transform those beguinages in the Netherlands into Carmelite convents.
+From the Middle Ages, women close to the communities of Carmelite friars were drawn to their life of prayer.
+Thus, in the Low Countries some beguinages adopted the Carmelite rule and thus formed communities in the second half of the 15th century.
+Prior General John Soreth worked to transform these beguinages into Carmelite women's convents.